geco-bern/bachelor_thesis_patriciagribi/README.md

 ## Summary

 This bachelor thesis aims to explore trends in seasonal water deficits using data from the Climate Model Intercomparison Project Phase 6 (CMIP6).
+The data is derived from the CESM2 model and the selected simulation is the ssp585.
+This corresponds to the future scenarios SSP-RCP8.5 that assume the highest CO2 emissions and predict the strongest warming.
 The research will focus on deriving evapotranspiration, precipitation and potential evapotranspiration time series across the globe.
 With the CWD-algorithm implemented by the geco-group time series of the cumulative water deficit (CWD) will be calculated and their long-term trends investigated.
 The thesis seeks to contribute valuable insights into the understanding of drought impacts in a changing climate and address existing uncertainties in future drought projections.

 ## Background and Motivation